EchoLinkTech/EchoLinkService/README.md

 ## EchoLink

-EchoLink is LinkedIn on blockchain with verified school, work, and skill information.
+EchoLink is LinkedIn on blockchain with verified school, work, and skill

 ### For Hiring Companies

-EchoLink saves time and resources spent for verifying school, work, and skill information of job candidates.
+EchoLink saves time and resources spent on verifying school, work, and skill information of job candidates.